qwloh/stylelint-transform-function-no-whitespace/asset/recommended-config.md

     **Note on Prettier**

     There is technically a [`stylelint-prettier`](https://github.com/prettier/stylelint-prettier#readme) plugin that runs Prettier as a Stylelint rule.
 However, assuming Prettier's limited configuration choice is what drives your switch to Stylelint in the first place, here `@stylistic/stylelint-config` is recommended over `stylelint-prettier`.
-This is because [the rules in `@stylistic/stylelint-config`](https://github.com/stylelint-stylistic/stylelint-stylistic/blob/main/docs/user-guide/rules.md#general--sheet) address all that is configurable via Prettier -- indentation, print width, etc., while providing more CSS-specific formatting options.
+This is because [the rules in `@stylistic/stylelint-config`](https://github.com/stylelint-stylistic/stylelint-stylistic/blob/main/docs/user-guide/rules.md#general--sheet) address most that is configurable via Prettier -- indentation, print width, etc., while providing more CSS-specific formatting options.

 2. For `stylelint.config.js`, it is recommended to use ESM pattern over CommonJS pattern, as it is announced that Stylelint's next major release (17.0.0) will drop support for CommonJS API.